jamesduv9/ci_cli/README.md

   --help           Show this message and exit.
 ```
 Does what the command says, given the provided lab_name this command will iterate through all nodes in a lab and shut them down and finally delete the lab altogether.
 This would be ran for example, when a merge request is merged and deleted in a CI pipeline.

+# test_handler.py
+This pyATS job file takes in a --test_directory that contains a series of tests defined as .yml files.
+There are specific types of tests predefined in the testscripts.py folder.

+Test documentation WIP